Mobility Offer Allocations in Corporate Settings: Solution Approaches

 \subsection{Greedy Heuristic}

-In the following, a greedy heuristic is proposed which iterates over all mobility demands and selects a feasible (i.e., non-conflicting) mobility offer with minimum cost in each iteration.
+\redtwo{We propose} a greedy heuristic which iterates over all mobility demands and selects a feasible (i.e., non-conflicting) mobility offer with minimum cost in each iteration.
 The set of already selected offers during iteration is denoted by $O' \subset O$.
-For a demand $d \in D$ without selected offer, its offers eligible for selection are given by $L_d = \set{o \in O_d \mid \forall v \in O' : (o, v) \notin E)}$.
-The offer to select is arbitrarily chosen from $\mathop{\mathrm{argmin}}_{o \in L_d}(c_o)$.
-The order of the iteration is an important choice which strongly influences the overall objective value.
+For a demand $d \in D$ without \redtwo{any} selected offer, its offers eligible for selection are given by $L_d = \set{o \in O_d \mid \forall v \in O' : (o, v) \notin E)}$.
+The offer to select is arbitrarily chosen from $\mathop{\mathrm{argmin}}_{o \in L_d}(c_o)$. \redtwo{Hence,} the order of the iteration is an important choice which strongly influences the overall objective value.
 Therefore, we propose the following sort criteria where a mobility demand $l\in D$ is chosen before a mobility demand $r\in D$ if

 \begin{description} \item[MinMinCost]: $\displaystyle \min_{o \, \in \, O_l}{c_o} \; < \; \min_{o \, \in \, O_r}{c_o}$, \item[MaxMinCost]: $\displaystyle \min_{o \, \in \, O_l}{c_o} \; > \; \min_{o \, \in \, O_r}{c_o}$, \item[MinMinCostPerTime]: $\displaystyle \min_{o \, \in \, O_l}{\frac{c_o}{ \tau_o}} \; < \; \min_{o \, \in \, O_r}{\frac{c_o}{\tau_o}}$, \item[MaxMinCostPerTime]: $\displaystyle \min_{o \, \in \, O_l}{\frac{c_o}{ \tau_o}} \; > \; \min_{o \, \in \, O_r}{\frac{c_o}{\tau_o}}$, \item[MinAveCost]: $\displaystyle \frac{1}{|O_l|} \cdot \sum_{o \, \in \, O_l}{c_o} \; < \; \frac{1}{|O_r|} \cdot \sum_{o \, \in \, O_r}{c_o}$, \item[MaxAveCost]: $\displaystyle \frac{1}{|O_l|} \cdot \sum_{o \, \in \, O_l}{c_o} \; > \; \frac{1}{|O_r|} \cdot \sum_{o \, \in \, O_r}{c_o}$. \item[Random]: The ordering is determined by random sampling without replacement. \end{description} This leads to seven different variants of the greedy algorithm.
 They are used stand-alone, for initial solution generation, and as a part of the repair methods of the~ALNS.
 In detail, the greedy offer selection algorithm works as follows.